AmericanAirlines/Hangar/docs/README.md

 ![npm i](./assets/dummies-node-npmi.png)</br>

-You'll get a bunch of technical output, and might get a handful of warnings, but as long as nothing went wrong up to this point, this will install a bunch of the dependcies you'll need.
+You'll get a bunch of technical output, and might get a handful of warnings, but as long as nothing went wrong up to this point, this will install a bunch of the dependencies you'll need.

 ### Postgres
 Hangar uses Postgres 11 for its database, so we'll need to grab this before we can begin as well.